 Dosing Notes

 Inject on an empty stomach.
-Wait at least 20–30 minutes before eating after injection.
+Hold off on eating for at least 20–30 minutes after you inject.

 Fats and carbohydrates blunt the GH response.
 Protein has a smaller effect but fasting is still optimal.

-The pre-sleep injection is the most important dose — it amplifies the natural nocturnal GH surge.
+The pre-sleep injection is the most important dose — it rides the wave of GH your body naturally releases during deep sleep.

-Reconstitute lyophilized ipamorelin with bacteriostatic water.
+Reconstitute the ipamorelin with bacteriostatic water.
 The peptide dissolves readily without excessive mixing.

 Remove the plastic cap from the ipamorelin vial and wipe the rubber stopper with an alcohol swab.
 Allow to dry.